Prince Edward Theatre: Cinerama

-For the next two years the Casino found the going increasingly tough, with revivals of old films and premieres of not-very-good new ones.
-The final presentation "in Cinerama" was the feeble Run, Run, Joe! and Cinerama vacated the Casino in May 1974.
+For the next two years the Casino found the going increasingly tough, with revivals of old films and premieres of new ones, most of which opened to negative reviews in the UK.
+The final presentation "in Cinerama" was Run, Run, Joe! and Cinerama vacated the Casino in May 1974.

 Return to theatrical use

 The theatre was acquired by EMI, and refurbished at a cost of £150,000.
 The Cinerama screen was removed and replaced with a conventional one within the proscenium and the 70mm projectors were removed and replaced with a single 35mm projector and non-rewind system.
 The Casino Theatre continued in use as a cinema showing films, including the remake of King Kong.
 It also staged occasional theatre productions such as Dean (a musical about James Dean) in 1976, and the following year a Christmas production of Peter Pan with Ron Moody as Captain Hook.
 The final film run was a revival of Lady Sings the Blues and Mahogany which ended on 8 April 1978.
 The building was then converted back into a full-time theatre by RHWL Architects and given its original name, reopening with the world première of the musical Evita on 21 June 1978.
 Further renovations were undertaken by RHWL in 1992–93, increasing the size of the stage, reopening 3 March 1993 with a revival of Crazy for You.
 The ABBA musical Mamma Mia! premièred here on 6 April 1999, transferring to the Prince of Wales Theatre after a five-year run.

 Owned by the Delfont Mackintosh Group, and with a capacity of 1,716, it formerly hosted Mary Poppins until 12 January 2008, before the show toured the UK.
 Jersey Boys opened on 18 March 2008 and moved to the Piccadilly Theatre in March 2014, A revival of Miss Saigon opened at the Prince Edward Theatre in May 2014.

 Disney's production of Aladdin opened in June 2016 at the theatre and continued performances until August 2019.

 Disney's production of Mary Poppins returned to the theatre in 2019 and was scheduled to close on 8 January 2023.

 Ain’t Too Proud: The Life and Times of The Temptations was scheduled to open on 31 March 2023 and closed on 17 September 2023.

 MJ the Musical, based on the life of Michael Jackson, is scheduled to open in March 2024.